The 10 Best Adult Nightlights

 video play icon

 This wiki has been updated 32 times since it was first published in April of 2016.
 People generally associate nightlights with childhood, but they can be useful for adults too.
 Keeping hallways dimly lit during sleeping hours can make it less jarring to get up to use the bathroom or get a glass of water, especially for houseguests or those with visual impairments who have trouble seeing in the dark.
 Our selections cover a wide range of aesthetics, price points, and features.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 1. GE Vintage